I. Outlook

 Australia

-- Introduction of Cryptocurrency Regulatory Framework: The Australian government plans to introduce a cryptocurrency regulatory framework in 2025, requiring exchanges and custodial services to comply with existing financial services laws.
+- Introduction of Cryptocurrency Regulatory Framework: The Australian government plans to introduce a cryptocurrency regulatory framework by 2025, requiring exchanges and custodial services to comply with existing financial services laws.